 However, you may go to the message area to check whether the CRA has sent you any message regarding the Fed deposit.

-Moreover, you’re free to spend the Fed deposit if you meet the requirements for the CCB, GST/HST or CWB credit and find notification or a message about the deposit on your CRA My Account.
+Moreover, you’re free to spend the Fed deposit if you meet the requirements for the CCB, GST/HST, or CWB credit and find a notification or a message about the deposit on your CRA My Account.

 Proven Tips on Spending the Canada Fed Deposit

 When I received my first Canada Fed deposit, I didn’t invest much time on how to spend it.

 Yes, I’m free to spend it the way I like without worrying about taxes (except the CWB deposit).

 Besides, it’s just a few hundred dollars, so I just used it to supplement my grocery expenses.